Wheat allergy: Urticaria, atopy, eczema

 Wheat allergies were also common with contact dermatitis.
-A primary cause was the donning agent used for latex gloves prior to the 1990s, however most gloves now use protein free starch as a donning agent.
+A primary cause was the donning agent used for latex gloves prior to the 1990s; however, most gloves now use protein-free starch as a donning agent.

 Rheumatoid arthritis

 There appears to be an association of rheumatoid arthritis (RA) both with gluten sensitive enteropathy (GSE) and gluten allergies.
 RA in GSE/CD may be secondary to tissue transglutaminase (tTG) autoimmunity.
 In a recent study in Turkey, 8 of 20 RA patients had wheat reactivities on the radioallergosorbent test (RAST).
 When this allergic food and all other patient specific RAST+ foods were removed half of the patients had improved RA by serological markers.
 In patients with wheat allergies, rye was effectively substituted.
 This may indicate that some proportion of RA in GSE/CD is due to downstream effects of allergic responses.
-In addition, cross-reactive anti-beef-collagen antibodies (IgG) may explain some rheumatoid arthritis (RA) incidences.
+In addition, cross-reactive anti-beef-collagen antibodies (IgG) may explain some rheumatoid arthritis (RA) incidents.

 Neuropathies

 Migraines.
-In the late 1970s it was reported that people with migraines had reactions to food allergens, like RA, the most common reaction was to wheat (78%), orange, eggs, tea, coffee, chocolate, milk, beef, corn, cane sugar, and yeast.
-When 10 foods causing the most reactions were removed migraines fell precipitously, hypertension declined.
+In the late 1970s it was reported that people with migraines had reactions to food allergens.
+Similarly to people with RA, the most common reaction among people with migraines was to wheat (78%), orange, eggs, tea, coffee, chocolate, milk, beef, corn, cane sugar, and yeast.
+When 10 foods causing the most reactions were removed, migraines fell precipitously and hypertension declined.
 Some specific instances are attributed to wheat.

 Autism.
 Parents of children with autism often ascribe the children's gastrointestinal symptoms to allergies to wheat and other foods.
 The published data on this approach are sparse, with the only double-blind study reporting negative results.

 Diagnosis

 Diagnoses of wheat allergy may deserve special consideration.
 Omega-5 gliadin, the most potent wheat allergen, cannot be detected in whole wheat preparations; it must be extracted and partially digested (similar to how it degrades in the intestine) to reach full activity.
-Other studies show that digestion of wheat proteins to about 10 amino acids can increase the allergic response 10 fold.
+Other studies show that digestion of wheat proteins to about 10 amino acids can increase the allergic response 10-fold.
 Certain allergy tests may not be suitable to detect all wheat allergies, resulting in cryptic allergies.
 Because many of the symptoms associated with wheat allergies, such as eczema and asthma, may be related or unrelated to a wheat allergy, medical deduction can be an effective way of determining the cause.
-If symptoms are alleviated by immunosuppressant drugs, such as Prednisone, an allergy-related cause is likely.
+If symptoms are alleviated by immunosuppressant drugs, such as prednisone, an allergy-related cause is likely.
 If multiple symptoms associated with wheat allergies are present in the absence of immunosuppressants then a wheat allergy is probable.